uowoolab/GALP/README.md

 ![Binding Site Preview](Images/abstract_TOC.png)

-GALA is a binding site identification tool designed to extract chemically meaningful guest configurations from Grand Canonical Monte Carlo (GCMC) probability distributions in porous materials, such as metal-organic frameworks (MOFs).
+GALP is a binding site identification tool designed to extract chemically meaningful guest configurations from Grand Canonical Monte Carlo (GCMC) probability distributions in porous materials, such as metal-organic frameworks (MOFs).
 The algorithm analyzes atomic probability grids generated from GCMC simulations, applies Gaussian smoothing to reduce noise, and identifies high-probability regions as candidate binding sites.
-Using a reference molecular geometry, GALA fits the guest molecule to these sites via a recursive RMSD-based alignment procedure.
-Parameters such as occupancy cutoffs, exclusion radii, and the maximum number of sites are user-adjustable, making GALA flexible for a wide range of host-guest systems.
+Using a reference molecular geometry, GALP fits the guest molecule to these sites via a recursive RMSD-based alignment procedure.
+Parameters such as occupancy cutoffs, exclusion radii, and the maximum number of sites are user-adjustable, making GALP flexible for a wide range of host-guest systems.
 The final configurations are suitable for downstream analysis, including force field energy minimization or quantum chemical calculations.
-GALA is scalable, fully automated, and compatible with multiple GCMC programs, including RASPA* and FastMC (https://github.com/uowoolab/FastMC-1.4.0), enabling high-throughput screening of adsorption sites across large materials databases.
+GALP is scalable, fully automated, and compatible with multiple GCMC programs, including RASPA* and FastMC (https://github.com/uowoolab/FastMC-1.4.0), enabling high-throughput screening of adsorption sites across large materials databases.

 **RASPA compatibility is not yet implemented, as we are waiting on RASPA developers to generate individual probability plots for each site in the guest molecule.*